-- 1. This Checklist applies to all dwelling units, sleeping units, most common spaces2 on the property, and parking lots.
-This Checklist does not apply to commercial or retail spaces.
-This Checklist does not apply to common spaces that are located in buildings without any dwelling or sleeping units.
+- 1. This Checklist applies to all dwelling units, sleeping units, and most common spaces on the property, and parking lots.
+This Checklist does not apply to commercial or retail spaces. or This Checklist does not apply to common spaces that are ilocated in buildings without any dwelling or sleeping units.
 The term 'sleeping unit' refers to a room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
 Where the term 'dwelling unit' is used in this Checklist, the requirement is also required of 'sleeping' units.
 The term 'building' refers to a structure utilized or intended for supporting or sheltering any occupancy for which at least 90% of its boundary is comprised of exterior walls. - 2.
 The term 'common space' refers to any spaces on the property that serve a function in support of the residential part of the building that is not part of a dwelling or sleeping unit.
-This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, or parking garages used exclusively by residents, building staff, and their guests.
+This includes spaces used by residents, such as corridors, stairs, lobbies, laundry rooms, exercise rooms, residential recreation rooms, or parking garages or lots used exclusively by residents, building staff, and their guests.
 This also includes offices used by building management, administration or maintenance and all special use areas located on the property to serve and support the residents such as day-care facilities, gyms, dining halls, etc. - 3.
 The term 'Rater' refers to the person completing the third-party inspections required for certification.
 This person shall: a) be a Certified Rater, Approved Inspector, or an equivalent designation as determined by a "Multifamily Oversight Organization" and, b) have attended and successfully completed an EPA-recognized training class.
 See energystar.gov/newhomestraining.
 (Note: Link not updated) - 4.
+"FT Agents" must be a Licensed Professional (a Registered Architect or Professional Engineer in good standing and with a current license), a Certified Commissioning Professional (CCP), a Certified Building Commissioning Professional (CBCP), a Building Commissioning Professional (BCxP, formerly the Commissioning Process Management Professional (CPMP)), a representative of the Original Equipment Manufacturer (OEM), or a contractor credentialed by an HVAC Quality Installation Training and Oversight Organization (H-QUITO) An explanation of the credentialing process and links to H-QUITOs, which maintain lists of credentialed contractors, can be found at energystar.gov/newhomeshvac. - 5.4.
 All windows, doors and skylights must meet or exceed the U-factor and SHGC requirements specified in the table below.
 If no NFRC rating is noted on the window or in product literature (e.g., for site-built fenestration), select the U-factor and SHGC value from Tables 4 and 10, respectively, in 2013 ASHRAE Handbook of Fundamentals, Chapter 15.
 Select the highest U-factor and SHGC value among the values listed for the known window characteristics (e.g., frame type, number of panes, glass color, and presence of low-e coating).
 Note that the U-factor requirement applies to all fenestration while the SHGC only applies to the glazed portion.